-- Fitness tracking for common activities: running indoors/outdoors, biking indoors/outdoors, strength, cardio, elliptical training, stair stepping, and yoga.
+Fitness tracking for common activities: running indoors/outdoors, biking indoors/outdoors, cardio, elliptical training, stair stepping, and yoga.
 You can also program interval workouts to follow from your watch.

-- Everyday fitness stats: steps, heart rate, stress, sleep, menstrual tracking.
+Everyday fitness stats: steps, heart rate, stress, sleep.

-- No open water swimming: neither watch tracks open water swimming, so they’re not great for triathletes.
-If you need open water swimming, I’d recommend the COROS APEX, which is the same price point as the Forerunner 245.
-You might also try the Forerunner 745 or 945, which are more expensive.
+No open water swimming: neither watch tracks open water swimming, so they’re not great for triathletes.
+If you need open water swimming, I’d recommend the COROS PACE 2, which retails at $200.
+You might also try the Forerunner 255, 745, or 945, which are more expensive.

 Reasons to Pick to Forerunner 245

 I’m going to start with the 245, since it has more features to point out.
 Here are some things the Forerunner 245 has that the Forerunner 45 doesn’t.

 First, the 245 has more advanced training features.
 These include:

 - Training Status—whether your training has been productive; this one’s funny because it will actually say “unproductive” sometimes, which I find kind of rude lol